GregoryFerraz/docs/docs/openrpa/SAP-Knowledge.md

 ![Install SAP Extension](SAP-Knowledge/Install-SAP-Extension.png)

-# Enable SAP Sserver for Scripting
+# Enable SAP Server for Scripting

 You can enable scripting by setting the profile parameter sapgui/user_scripting to TRUE.
 The value set using this procedure will be lost when the system is restarted.
 Contact your administrator to make this setting enabled permenantly.